NEOZEO64/hivecom/README.md

 1. Small car battery, solar panel, charging module
 2. Raspberry Pi Zero (not Zero W) mini linux computer, containing prebuilt Python agents for data upload
 3. Sensors:
-    - 1x DHT22 sensor for temperature & humidity inside the beehive (custom case for bee protection)
+    - DHT22 sensor for temperature & humidity inside the beehive (custom case for bee protection)
-    - 1x DHT22 sensor for temperature & humideity outside
+    - DHT22 sensor for temperature & humideity outside
-    - 1x Bosche H30a weight cell + HX711 weightcell amplifier for continuously weighting the whole beehive
+    - Bosche H30a weight cell + HX711 weightcell amplifier for continuously weighting the whole beehive
-    - 1x voltage divider for checking battery voltage (of around 12V)
+    - Voltage divider for checking battery voltage (of around 12V)
 4. Uploading via USB-Surfstick with sim card over mobile radio
 5. Thingspeak webservice from Mathworks
     1. Stores data for one year for free
     2. Provides nice Rest API for communication between Raspberry Pi & Thingspeak
     3. Modular dashboard vizualization of the data on graphs & widgets
-6. Own website that gatheres the data from Thingspeak and displays it in a prettier way
+6. Own website that gathers the data from Thingspeak and displays it in a prettier way

 ## Experiences